Wednesday, March 26, 2025

 relation 7.0

-From this relationship we can see that parallel algorithms do have the potential to generate Shannon information with time T, and the information is not just incorporated from the outset in a string of length S. However, we do notice that because the information generated by execution time is the log function of T, that information is generated very slowly.
-This is what Bill has overlooked: What he derisively refers to as a "blind search" (sic) actually has the potential to generate information, if very slowly.
-Bill's view is expressed further in the following quote from his article (With my emphases and insertions in red).....
+From this relationship we can see that parallel algorithms do have the potential to generate Shannon Information with time T, and the information is not just incorporated from the outset in a string of length S. However, we do notice that because the information generated by execution time is the log function of T, that information is generated very slowly.
+This is what Bill has overlooked: What he derisively refers to as a "blind search" (sic) actually has the potential to generate information, if slowly.
+Bill's view is expressed further in the following quote from his article (With my emphases and with my insertions in red).....

-With the no-free-lunch theorems, something is clearly being conserved in that performance of different search algorithms, when averaged across the range of feedback information, is constant and equivalent to performance of blind search.[Log(T) is the "blind search" component] The question then arises how no free lunch relates to the consistent claim in the earlier conservation-of-information literature about output information not exceeding input information.
+With the no-free-lunch theorems, something is clearly being conserved [No, wrong] in that performance of different search algorithms, when averaged across the range of feedback information, is constant and equivalent to performance of blind search.[Log(T) is the "blind search" component] The question then arises how no free lunch relates to the consistent claim in the earlier conservation-of-information literature about output information not exceeding input information.
 In fact, the connection is straightforward.
 The only reason to average performance of algorithms across feedback information is if we don’t have any domain-specific information to help us find the target in question.[The "domain-specific" information is implicit in the string S of length in relation 7.0]

 Consequently, no free lunch tells us that without such domain-specific information, we have no special input information to improve the search, and thus no way to achieve output information that exceeds the capacities of blind search.
 When it comes to search, blind search is always the lowest common denominator — any search under consideration must always be able to do at least as good as blind search because we can always execute a blind search.[Oh no we can't Bill, at least not practically quickly enough under the current technology; we still await the technological sophistication to implement the expanding parallelism needed for "blind search" to be effective, the holy grail of computing.
 "Blind search" is a much more sophisticated idea than our Bill and his NAID mates are making out!]
 With no free lunch, it is blind search as input and blind search as output.
 The averaging of feedback information treated as input acts as a leveler, ensuring parity between information input and output.
 No free lunch preserves strict conservation [Tough, not true!] precisely because it sets the bar so low at blind search.